 Mary Alice is a first-generation college graduate.
 She received her Bachelor's Degree in Human Service Management from the University of Phoenix.

-Throughout her adolescence, young adult and present adult-life, Maeve continued to enrich her education on the advocacy for fair treatment of minor
+Throughout her adolescence, young adult and present adult-life, Maeve continued to enrich her education on the advocacy for fair treatme

 Throughout her adolescence, young adult and present adult-life, Maeve continued to enrich her education on the advocacy for fair treatment of minorities with an emphasis on women’s rights.
 This life of political involvement instilled Maeve with a priority for policy and challenging its impact on marginalized groups.

-This passion followed Maeve as she pursued higher education and inspired her to study the impact of policy, both domestic and foreign, on women’s rights in Middle Eastern countries.
-Maeve focused her extracurricular time on the unequal stratification of human rights within the city of Akron, Ohio.
+Maeve focused her extracurricular time on the unequal stratification of human and civil rights within the city of Akron, Ohio.
 She found political opportunities within various local, statewide, and national partisan campaigns and organizations, and helped spearhead the creation of a local grassroots campaign.
 Maeve also used her voice to create panel discussions around topics such as women’s rights and immigrant rights.

 Elizabeth was born in Ohio and spent most of her youth living in Mexico.